Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Configure topic and record mapping.

-  Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, Kafka Connector has to offer proper support to realize the mapping between Kafka topics and Lighstreamer items.
+  Since a generic Ligthstreamer client needs to subscribe to one or more items to receive real-time updates, Kafka Connector has to offer proper mechanisms to realize the mapping between Kafka topics and Lighstreamer items.

   The `QuickStart` [factory configuration](kafka-connector/src/connector/dist/adapters.xml#L39) comes with a simple mapping through the following settings: